 The Coronavirus Aid, Relief, and Economic Security Act known as the “CARES Act” passed on March 27, 2020 provides $2 trillion in financial relief to individual taxpayers and loans and other concessions to businesses.
 The Act also includes several provisions affecting retirement plans which we will cover in later blog posts.
 For now, we’ll focus … Continue Reading

-This is the first in a series of articles on the retirement plan changes that are part of the SECURE Act.
-The $1.4 trillion appropriations package signed into law by President Trump on December 20, 2019 designed to fund federal agencies through September of this year contained the most significant legislative enhancements to retirement plans … Continue Reading
+The $1.4 trillion appropriations package signed into law by President Trump on December 20, 2019 designed to fund federal agencies through September of this year contained the most significant legislative enhancements to retirement plans in over 10 years.
+These law changes designed to encourage retirement savings are bundled up in one of those Congressional legislative … Continue Reading

 Service providers for 401(k) and other retirement plans require access to personal data on participants including name, age, address, date of hire, compensation and possibly social security number to provide recordkeeping services.
 Are these plan service providers simply taking advantage of a business opportunity or are they improperly exploiting information that is a plan asset … Continue Reading